Terms and Conditions

 - Does this comment raise an issue with NCSC content?
 If so we'll contact the NCSC team responsible for fixing the content or issue and tell the user this has been done.

-This privacy statement only covers this website and does not cover links within this website to other websites.
+The privacy statement only covers the Websites and does not cover links within the Websites to other websites not operated by or on behalf of NCSC.

-In addition, the advice and guidance material made available on this website is not mandatory, is not intended to cover all scenarios and is not tailored to a particular set of facts or circumstances, or a specific organisation or individual.
-Users should seek to ensure that they obtain specific advice that is tailored to their particular facts or circumstances.
-As such, the NCSC does not accept liability for loss or damage incurred by users of this website, whether direct, indirect or consequential, whether caused by tort, breach of contract or otherwise.
-This includes (without limitation) loss of:
+In addition, the advice and guidance material made available on the Websites is not mandatory, is provided on an “as is” basis without warranty as to its accuracy or suitability, is not intended to cover all scenarios and is not tailored to a particular set of facts or circumstances, or a specific organisation or individual.
+You should seek to ensure that you obtain specific advice that is tailored to their particular facts or circumstances.
+As such, the NCSC shall not be liable for loss or damage that may come from use of the Websites including:

 - income or revenue;